Sunday, May 20, 2012

 May 20th, 2012

-The surf’s bubbles create a layer of frost on top of the combers and rides the surge like a layer of foam you’d find on top of your favorite latte.
-The sun beats down on you adding the proper amount of heat from above and coolness from the aqua down below.
+The surf's bubbles create a layer of frost on top of the combers and ride the surge like a layer of foam you'd find on top of your favorite latte.
+The sun beats down on you, adding the proper amount of heat from above and coolness from the aqua down below.
 The wind pulls the salt out of the drink and produces the unforgettable ocean air aroma.

 There is paradise here among the subsist.
 People are having fun as they enjoy the simple things in life.
-A cold beer, a quick snack or good times with the ones they love.
+A cold beer, a quick snack, or good times with the ones they love.
 The beach offers a relaxing feeling in an otherwise hectic week.

 I survey the ocean and observe all the life it holds from the bottom to the top.
-All walks of life enjoying everything she has to offer.
-If there is nothing that you can find that will satisfy your own life by the visual presence of the large body of water before you, then you just aren’t trying hard enough.
-And if that’s the case, then you just aren’t living.
-Your just lost at sea.
+All walks of life, enjoying everything she has to offer.
+If there is nothing that you can find that will satisfy your own life by the visual presence of the large body of water before you, then you just aren't trying hard enough.
+And if that's the case, then you just aren't living.
+You just lost at sea.

 Christopher Fusaro.
 The author of Captain Imperfecto.